-The Organisation Undoing Tax Abuse has submitted to Parliament copies of the recent negative court findings against the Public Protector, to back up our earlier complaint.
+The Organisation Undoing Tax Abuse has submitted to Parliament copies of all the negative court findings against the Public Protector, to back up our earlier complaint.

 In June, OUTA petitioned Parliament for an inquiry into the Public Protector’s conduct and competence.
 More than 21 000 people signed a petition supporting OUTA's decision to take action.

 OUTA’s initial submission was based on our belief that Advocate Busisiwe Mkhwebane has failed in her constitutional duties, which has been clearly demonstrated in the numerous court findings against her.